 Never "Too Much of a Good Thing," The Alden in McLean has declared January 2014 "Shakespeare Month" and has pulled together a month-long celebration of the Bard which will include films, a discussion with local experts and two performances by the acclaimed American Shakespeare Center on Tour.
 Prices vary and some events are free.
 The Alden is located at 1234 Ingleside Avenue, inside the McLean Community Center.

-The celebration will start on Wednesday, Jan.
+The celebration will start today, Jan.
 8, 1 p.m. with a free showing of the 1953 movie "Kiss Me Kate," starring Kathryn Grayson, Howard Keel and Ann Miller.
 Cole Porter composed the score for this film in which a divorced couple appears in a musical version of "The Taming of the Shrew."
 It includes familiar hits like "Too Darn Hot," "Brush up Your Shakespeare" and "So in Love."

 On Wednesday, Jan.
 15, at 7:30 p.m., The Alden will show the silent film with live accompaniment, "The Rest Is Silence: Silent Shakespeare."
 A streamlined version of "As You Like It" from 1912, which uses the early English theatrical device of cross dressing, will be the springboard to other silent films that used the same device, including those starring Charlie Chaplin, Laurel & Hardy and the delightful Charley Chase in "Bromo and Juliet."
 Tickets are $10, $6 for MCC tax district residents.